Sunday, November 30, 2025

 Six Ways to Sunday

-~ A TALE OF THE GENETIC DISTILLATIONS
+~ A TALE OF GENETIC DISTILLATIONS

 (Author's note: This has been bugging the crap out of me for nearly two years now.
 It was time I got to work and at least attempted to figure it out.
 Please forgive the charts.
 Please forgive my use of AI, and please forgive the prose.
 Peace out.)